Papel Picado: 5 Fun Facts and Its Significance on Day of the Dead

 Papel Picado Fun Facts: From Pre-Columbian Times to Modern Celebrations; Papel picado significance day of the dead

-Colorful papel picado is often displayed on Día de los Muertos altars and represents the union between life and death.
-This delicate tissue paper also signifies the fragility of life as it is ephemeral, as well as the element of wind.
+Colorful papel picado is often displayed on Día de los Muertos altars and represents the element of wind and the union between life and death.
+This delicate tissue paper also signifies the fragility of life as it is ephemeral.
 On Day of the Dead, because papel picado is so lightweight, when it moves, it lets families know that their loved ones have arrived.

 FREQUENTLY ASKED QUESTIONS